Stuff I Discovered Climbing the Beanstalk

 Taiwan On!

-In my last blogpost I wrote about using reprises or pre-established patterns as you school your horse.
+In a recent blogpost I wrote about using reprises or pre-established patterns as you school your horse.
 It unclutters your mind from trying to think “what should I do next,” and you can repeat the same pattern until you squeeze all the good out of the exercise before moving on to a related one.
 I mentioned there are dozens upon dozens of possible reprises to use, but let me call your attention to a basic one in case you haven’t encountered it before.

 Here’s a riddle: what do all these celebrities have in common?